 The problem is, all of these are splitting nice, soft wood, with no knots or gnarls.
 But most of the wood we have is elm and cottonwood.
 It is hard and gnarly.
 Our cottonwood logs would laugh at these splitters.

-a 4-way wedge.
+- a 4-way wedge or diamond splitter.
 Put it in the center of the log and using a maul, split it four (or more) ways.
 After this split, you may still need an ax to split wood into even smaller segment.

-And splitter that’s pretty much a wedge on a long handle.
+- a 12-lb maul.
+It’s pretty much a wedge on a long handle.
+(Pictured above.)
 This will pretty much split a log with just one or two well-aimed whacks.
 Then of course, you need an ax to finish the job.

 There is one splitter that has me drooling: The scientifically designed Leverax.
 Watch this video and read the links to see how amazing this ax is.
 Again, in the video, the wood all appears to be soft, straight-grained wood, so I’m not sure how it’d do on our gnarly elm and cottonwood.
 And with a price tag of $215, it may be a while before we ever find out.